-- Wash and rub the lemon thoroughly to remove the wax, if it is waxed.
+- Combine: Wash and rub the lemon thoroughly.
 Slice thinly and add the slices to the gin.
 Add the flowers as well.
 Stir gently with a long spoon.
+Cover.

 - Let the mixture sit at room temperature for one week.
 Stir gently every two days or so.

-- After one week the gin should be fully flavored and pale yellow.
+- Strain gin: After one week, the gin should be fully flavored and pale yellow.
 Strain through a fine-meshed sieve into another bowl.
 Discard the flowers and the lemon slices.
 Line the sieve with a clean muslin cloth and sieve the gin again to remove any impurities.